lookdeepu/PowerBIDemo/Power BI.md

 ## Contents

-● Why BI ?
+● Why everyone wants a piece of data ?

-● Why Power BI ?
+● Why Power BI is getting popular ?

-● What is Power BI

 ● Building blocks of Power BI

-● 4 step data analysis process

 ● Users of Power BI

 ● What are the expectations

+● Where does Power BI fits in the Data Story